FredHutch/diy-cromwell-server/README.md

 - Some basic Broad [WDL Tutorials](https://support.terra.bio/hc/en-us/sections/360007347652?name=wdl-tutorials)
 [GATK Workflows](https://github.com/gatk-workflows?language=wdl)

+### Internal WDL/Cromwell Resources
+There is a Crowmell entry in our SciWiki that you can refer to to find new resources put up by Fred Hutch researchers.
+Also, you can see what is currently available in the FredHutch GitHub institution by using [this link to search results]().

+Beyond the two basic workflows for testing included in this repository, there is an example, [unpaired variant calling workflow](https://github.com/FredHutch/tg-wdl-unpairedVariantCaller) that can be run by Fred Hutch users on campus that has example data linked vis the inputs json file.

+We have also been building other places to find information about both workflow managers being supported at the Fred Hutch via [this GitHub Project](https://github.com/orgs/FredHutch/projects/8).

 ## Steps to prepare
 If you have questions about these steps, feel free to contact Amy Paguirigan (`apaguiri`) or `SciComp`.

 ### Rhino Access
 Currently, to run your own Cromwell server you'll need to know how to connect to `rhino` at the Fred Hutch.
 Read over at [SciWiki](https://sciwiki.fredhutch.org/) in the Scientific Computing section about Access Methods, and Technologies.
+If you have never used the local cluster, you may need to file a ticket by emailing fredhutch email `scicomp` and requesting your account be set up.
+To do this you'll need to specify which PI you are sponsored by/work for.

 ### Database Setup
 These instructions let you stand up a Cromwell server with the default maximum wall time on our HPC cluster, which is 3 days.
 If you have workflows that run longer than that or you want to be able to get metadata for or restart jobs even after the server goes down, you'll want an external database.
 We have found as well that by using a MySQL database for your Cromwell server, it will run faster than a file based database and be better able to handle simultaneous workflows while also making all the metadata available to you during and after the run.

 We currently suggest you go to [DB4Sci](https://mydb.fredhutch.org/login) and see the Wiki entry for DB4Sci [here](https://sciwiki.fredhutch.org/scicomputing/store_databases/#db4sci--previously-mydb).
 There, you will login using Fred Hutch credentials, choose `Create DB Container`, and choose the MariaDB option.
 The default database container values are typically fine, but do save the `DB/Container Name`, `DB Username` and `DB Password` as you will need them for the  configuration step.
 Once you click submit, a confirmation screen will appear (hopefully), and you'll need to note which `Port` is specified.
-This is a 5 digit number.
+This is a 5 digit number currently.

 Once this is complete, you can file a ticket to `scicomp` to request the database to be set up in that container.
-Or if you are able to get onto `rhino`, you can do the following.
+In the future it might be possible to have this step be part of the DB4Sci setup process but until then, you'll need to do this additional step.
+Or if you are able to get onto `rhino`, you can do the following to do this process yourself:

 ```
 mysql -p -u <DB Username> -h mydb -P <Port>